Corporate - Tax administrationLast reviewed - 31 March 2023

 The ZRA is devoting a significant amount of time to transfer pricing audits, and there is expected to be an increasing scrutiny.

 In addition to the above, the ZRA has placed significant emphasis on enforcement of tax laws and audits across all tax types.
-This includes desktop audits, detailed on site audits, and taxpayer account reconciliations.
+This includes desktop audits, detailed on site audits as well as taxpayer account reconciliations.